hern12/account-deletion-challenge-/README.md

 ### Instructions

-- You are instructed to refactor mainly JavaScript files inside `client/src` directory.
+- You are instructed to improve the code mainly in JavaScript files inside `client/src` directory.
+There are many bugs hidden in this app, try to fix as many bugs as you can find.
+Also, try to refactor the code so that it becomes easier to maintain.
 - You may amend, move, or delete some of the existing functionality even it breaks the specifications as long as you see fit.
 - You may add new functionality in addition to the specifications as you see fit.
 - You may rename the files and React components as you see fit.